 Architecture.
 Students should contact the graduate secretary for general information about the school's programs and procedures.
 In addition, a graduate coordinator is available for preadmission and general advising.
 Upon enrollment, each student is assigned a faculty advisor for continuing assistance.
-Call 602/965-3536 or e-mail arch.grad@asu.edu for more information.
+Call 480/965-3536 or e-mail arch.grad@asu.edu for more information.

 Design.
 Preadmission information, advising, and continued support are provided by the director of the school and the graduate program coordinator.
-Call 602/965-4135 for more information.
+Call 480/965-4135 or 480/965-4239 for more information.

 Planning.
 The school director provides preadmission information and general advising.
 Each admitted student is initially assigned a faculty advisor but may later select a supervisory chair.
 This faculty member later serves as a chair of the committee.
-Call 602/ 965-7167 for more information.
+Call 480/965-7167 for more information.